EU Healthcare Professionals

 I certify that:

-I am Healthcare Professional inside the EU and I have read the information above, the Legal Notice and the Privacy Policy
+I am a Healthcare Professional in the EU (outside the UK and ROI) and I have read the information above, the Legal Notice and the Privacy Policy

-This is an international website for NERLYNX® dedicated to Healthcare Professionals.
+This is an international website for NERLYNX® dedicated to EU Healthcare Professionals (outside the UK and ROI)

-I am not a Healthcare Professional inside the EU.
+I am a patient or a Healthcare Professional outside the EU.

 https://www.pierre-fabre.com/en